okta/terraform-provider-okta/website/docs/r/network_zone.html.markdown

 - `usage` - (Optional) Usage of the Network Zone - can be either `"POLICY"` or `"BLOCKLIST"`.
 By default, it is `"POLICY"`.

+- `asns` - (Optional) Array of Autonomous System Numbers (each element is a string representation of an ASN numeric value).

 ## Attributes Reference

 - `id` - Network Zone ID.